 Jump-start the color-show in your garden by filling pots, planters, baskets, and beds with Snapdragons.
 Available in dwarf, standard, and even trailing varieties, Snapdragons offer an assortment of jewel-like colors that are so bright they practically pop out of the garden.
 Tall varieties, which can grow 2 feet (60 cm) tall, also make outstanding cut flowers.
 Snapdragons prefer chilly spring or fall weather and may stop blooming once the weather heats up.

 10. Sweet Alyssum

-The velvety, crown-like flowers of Cyclamen will add a touch of elegance to pots, planters, and garden beds.
-These little jewels rarely grow over 8 inches (20 cm) tall, but they provide big impact in a variety of colors including white, rose, lavender, and red.
-The plants also sport pretty, heart-shape leaves that are often streaked in silver or different shades of green.
-Cyclamen prefer a partially shady location and temperatures that don’t go above 65°F (18°C).
+Cyclamen's velvety, crown-like flowers will add a touch of elegance to pots, planters, and garden beds.
+These little jewels rarely grow over 8 inches (20 cm) tall, but they provide a big impact in various colors, including white, rose, lavender, and red.
+The plants also sport pretty, heart-shaped leaves that are often streaked in silver or different shades of green.
+Cyclamen prefer a partially shady location and temperatures that don't go above 65°F (18°C).

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin